snowplow-archive/snowplow.github.com/_posts/2015-04-16-snowplow-r64-palila-released.md

 <h2><a name="sql-runner">6.
 SQL Runner</a></h2>

-SQL-Runner is an open source app, written in Go, that makes it easy to execute SQL statements programmatically as part of the Snowplow data pipeline.
+SQL Runner is an open source app, written in Go, that makes it easy to execute SQL statements programmatically as part of the Snowplow data pipeline.

-To use SQL-Runner, you assemble a playbook i.e. a YAML file that lists the different `.sql` files to be run and the database they are to be run against.
+To use SQL Runner, you assemble a playbook i.e. a YAML file that lists the different `.sql` files to be run and the database they are to be run against.
 It is possible to specify which sequence the files should be run, and to run files in parallel.

 The Palila release includes both the underlying SQL and the associated playbooks for running them.
-For more information on SQL-Runner pleaes view [the repo][sql-runner].
+For more information on SQL Runner pleaes view [the repo][sql-runner].

 <h2><a name="other-updates">7.
 Other updates in this release</a></h2>